Apollo199999999/clickphase-web/PRIVACYPOLICY.md

 ## Disclosure of Personal Information

-We will not disclose your information to any third party except if you expressly consent or where required by law.
+We will not disclose your information to any third party other than Vercel except if you expressly consent or where required by law.

 ## Contacting Us